 Innovations that meet climate challenges

 Reconciling the environmental issues and the well-being of Reims resident is the ambition of this project.
 To achieve this, many initiatives are implemented, starting with the installation of a geothermal network on groundwater, unique in France.
 By redistributing heat and cool in homes, this innovative process uses 65% renewable energy and avoids the release of 820 tons of CO2 per year.
 An opportunity for residents and the planet.

 The carbon impact of the project is limited by the use of biobased and recycled materials during the construction phase and by the Démoclès company’s competition during the demolition phase.
 This collaborative platform helps us to improve the practices of prevention and waste management of the second work from heavy rehabilitation and demolition sites.
 Crushed concrete is thus replaced for road and foundation work, which reduces costs and transport, saves time and reduces the site’s carbon footprint.

 Exemplary in the fight against soil artificialization, the district of General Stores has 1.2 hectares of green soil, 70% more than today (30% of its total area in green space).
 To do this, more than 4,600 m² of public parks are created and more than 1 000 trees and and shrubs are planted, by favouring endogenous plant species and combining them in order to promote life and biodiversity.

-This approach meets the criteria of the Effinature certification, a label that validates a level of biodiversity of the most ambitious.
+With this approach, we are aiming for Effinature certification, which validates a highly ambitious level of biodiversity.
 Once the site is completed, residents will have access to composters set up by local farmers who will also offer their products in short circuit.
 A new opening of the district on its environment.